-Code Alarm name Description Condition that has to occur to come out from alarm status EF OVERLOAD Warning: Load weight sensor detects that loaded weight exceeds the weight limited in OVERLOAD WEIGHT programming. - To remove warning cause F0 MOTOR STALL Warning: the encoder signal is constantly zero when the maximum torque is applied to the motor - To recycle the key - Check the motor and encoder F2 PUMP WARNING Warning: a warning is active on the pump module - To remove warning cause F3 SEQUENCE FAULT Warning: an incorrect start sequence has been detected on the seat, pedal and levers commands - To remove Warning cause F4 SLAVE WARNING Warning: a warning is active on the SLAVE module - To remove warning cause F5 WRONG SET BATTERY Alarm: the battery voltage does not correspond to SET BATTERY programming - To remove alarm cause F6 (master only) SLAVE KO Alarm: Master μC detects a Slave μC malfunctioning To recycle the key Check if any other alarm happens (Some alarms such as CHAT TIME or PEDAL WIRE KO, alarms related to CONTACTOR, DISPLAY ENABLE, alarms related to CANBUS can make this alarm sometimes.)
-Check the communication with all controllers (display TRUCK MENU->MONITORING-> choose controller->H/W VER, S/W VER.
-If CAN communication is not availabel, H/W VER, S/W VER will be blank.)
-F6 (slave only) MASTER KO Alarm: Slave μC detects a Master μC malfunctioning or a mismatch between inputs status and Master commands (via Canbus) To recycle the key Check If any other alarm happens (Some alarms such as CHAT TIME or PEDAL WIRE KO, alarms related to CONTACTOR, DISPLAY ENABLE, alarms related to CANBUS can make this alarm sometimes.)
-Check the communication with all controllers (display TRUCK MENU->MONITORING-> choose controller->H/W VER, S/W VER.
-If CAN communication is not availabel, H/W VER, S/W VER will be blank.)"
+Code Alarm name Description Condition that has to occur to come out from alarm status F0 MOTOR STALL Warning: the encoder signal is constantly zero when the maximum torque is applied to the motor - To recycle the key - Check the motor and encoder F1 DATA ACQUISITION Alarm: data communication is now processing. - If this alarm occurs, when sensor setting procedure, recycle the key.
+F2 PUMP WARNING Warning: a warning is active on the pump module - To remove warning cause F3 SEQUENCE FAULT Warning: an incorrect start sequence has been detected on the seat, pedal and levers commands - To remove warning cause F4 SLAVE WARNING Warning: a warning is active on the SLAVE module - To remove warning cause F5 WRONG SET BAT.
+Alarm: the battery voltage does not correspond to SET BATTERY programming - To remove alarm cause F6 (master only) SLAVE KO Alarm: master μC detects a slave μC malfunctioning To recycle the key Check if any other alarm happens (Some alarms such as CHAT TIME or PEDAL WIRE KO, alarms related to CONTACTOR, DISPLAY ENABLE, alarms related to CAN-BUS can make this alarm sometimes.)
+Check the communication with all controllers (display TRUCK MENU->MONITORING-> choose controller->H/W ver, S/W ver.
+If CAN communication is not available, H/W ver, S/W ver will be blank.)
+F6 (slave only) MASTER KO Alarm: slave μC detects a master μC malfunctioning or a mismatch between inputs status and master commands (via CAN-BUS) To recycle the key Check If any other alarm happens (Some alarms such as CHAT TIME or PEDAL WIRE KO, alarms related to CONTACTOR, DISPLAY ENABLE, alarms related to CAN-BUS can make this alarm sometimes.)
+Check the communication with all controllers (display TRUCK MENU->MONITORING-> choose controller->H/W ver, S/W ver.
+If CAN communication is not available, H/W ver, S/W ver will be blank.)